georg-wenzel/prodiga-IoT/README.md

 > of your SSH session on your local file system where your
 > docker-compose.yml file is located).

+On Windows Home, there can also be problems using named volumes, so when using docker-compose, make sure your VM user has permission to access the directory of the created named volume.

 ## Setup - Client